-Stand-off at Ethiopian activist's home amid tensions with PM
+Stand-off at Ethiopian activist's home, gunshots heard as protests spread

 Jawar, who was born in Ethiopia but holds a U.S. passport, founded the Oromia Media Network, an independent television channel and news website.

 He has 1.75 million Facebook followers.
-From 2016 to 2018, he used social media to organize strikes and protests across the Oromiya region that piled pressure on the government and led to the resignation of Abiy’s predecessor in February 2018.
+From 2016 to 2018, he used social media to organize strikes and protests that piled pressure on the government and led to the resignation of Abiy’s predecessor in February 2018.

 Jawar and the prime minister are both Oromo, Ethiopia’s largest ethnic group.
 Many young Oromo men consider Jawar a hero who brought the political change they fought for.